 Recognizing the shortcomings of current scour prediction methodologies, researchers have attempted to include the effects of gravel particle heterogeneity using empirically derived correction coefficients.
 However, the failure of existing scour prediction methodologies to fundamentally account for the unique characteristics of gravel-bed

 rivers translates to significant scour depth prediction errors, even after correction.

-Final deliverables should include, at a minimum: (1) a final report that documents the new scour depth prediction method, and details its development, range of applicability, and the data requirements for immediate use by bridge owners; (2) at least one case study illustrating the use and step-by-step computational procedures and application of the new methodology; (3) an executive summary of the project; (4) recommendations for incorporation into the current scour design methods; (5) a PowerPoint presentation describing the background, objectives, research approach, findings, and conclusions; (6) presentation of findings at the National Hydraulic Engineering Conference and one meeting of the AASHTO Program Delivery and Operations or Cross Discipline Committee; and (7) a stand-alone technical memorandum titled “Implementation of Research Findings and Products” (see Special Note D for additional information).
+Anticipated final deliverables include: (1) a final report that documents the new scour depth prediction method, and details its development, range of applicability, and the data requirements for immediate use by bridge owners; (2) at least one case study illustrating the use and step-by-step computational procedures and application of the new methodology; (3) an executive summary of the project; (4) recommendations for incorporation into the current scour design methods; (5) a PowerPoint presentation describing the background, objectives, research approach, findings, and conclusions; (6) presentation of findings at the National Hydraulic Engineering Conference and one meeting of the AASHTO Program Delivery and Operations or Cross Discipline Committee; and (7) a stand-alone technical memorandum titled “Implementation of Research Findings and Products”.